Paleontology in Nevada: Scientific research

 The first serious paleontological field work in Nevada prospected for fossils in the Eureka area.
 Their field site was perched at an altitude of 6,000 feet and lay between the basins of Lake Bonneville and Lake Lahontan.
 Excavators discovered more than 500 kinds of Paleozoic invertebrates from the Cambrian, Devonian, and Carboniferous periods.
 Most of the animals uncovered were freshwater mollusks.
 A significant proportion were previously unknown to science.
 Another significant early fossil discovery in Nevada happened entirely serendipitously.
 Around the time of the Gold Rush, the jail in Carson City needed more room.
 The sandstone walls were blasted to create material for constructing a workshop.
 The blasting revealed a variety of fossil footprints.
-In 1882 paleontologists from the National Academy of Sciences identified the tracks as belonging to Pleistocene creatures like birds, horses, lions, mastodons, giant sloths, and wolves.
+In 1882 paleontologists from the National Academy of Sciences identified the tracks as belonging to Pleistocene creatures like assorted birds, horses, American lions, mastodons, giant ground sloths, and dire wolves.

 Early in 1900 a new Nevada fossil site was discovered in the Virgin Valley.
 The site bore three fossil rich horizons.
 The lower and upper layers were rich in animal remains like two relatives of modern camels, a large cat, two different kinds of horse, remains likely belonging to a rhinoceros, and mastodons.
 Between the animal-bearing layer was a deposit rich in plant material like leaves, logs, and stems.
 In 1908 more discoveries were made in the Virgin Valley area in beds being exploited for opal.
 There naturally occurring casts of twigs, limbs, and cracks of petrified wood were found.
 In 1912 a slab of rock preserving fish, a primitive horse, mollusks, and plants, near Esmeralda Field.
 In 1914, Miocene fossils of creatures like freshwater mollusks, mastodons, and rhinoceros were found in the Kawich Mountains northeast of Las Vegas.
 The site is now known as the Truckie Beds.
 In 1930 M. R. Harrington was searching for Pueblo Indian pottery when he serendipitously discovered the skull of a ground sloth in Gypsum Cave in southern Nevada.
 Harrington later returned to the site and uncovered more of the sloth's bones.

 In 1933, the Tule Springs Expedition, led by Fenley Hunter, was the first major effort to explore the archaeological importance of the area surrounding Tule Springs.
 The Tule Springs Archaeological Site contains ground sloths, mammoths, prehistoric horses and American camels and the first giant condors in Nevada.